JerryXie96/secureknn-java/README.md

 # Introduction
-    This project is about the implementation of secure kNN algorithm.<br>
+    This project is about the implementation of secure kNN algorithm.
-    The paper's link is https://dl.acm.org/citation.cfm?id=1559862<br>
+    The paper's link is https://dl.acm.org/citation.cfm?id=1559862
-    This is programmed By JerryXie.<br>
+    This is programmed By JerryXie.